Provar

 Contains()

-Contains() has the ability to find an element with partial text, as shown in the example below.
+Contains() can find an element with partial text, as shown in the example below.

 Here is an input tag where id=“opp3”: